Listening to Time

 Tick.
 Tick.
 Tick.

-If we are just quiet enough, the constant tick of a second hand can penetrate the subconscious.
-Even seep into the depths of our souls.
-It is the sound of a deeper truth that we both yearn for and fear.
+If we are quiet enough, the constant tick of a second hand can penetrate the subconscious and even seep into the depths of our souls.
+It is the sound of a more profound truth that we both yearn for and fear.

-I remember hearing a story in Switzerland, the land of “time”, about a young gentleman coming into a store to look for a watch.
-Upon inspecting a certain watch for about 5 minutes or so, he looked up at the owner and asked: “What can it do?”
-The store owner simply replied, “It tells the time”.
+I remember hearing a story in Switzerland, the land of “time,” about a young gentleman who came into a store to look for a watch.
+After inspecting a particular watch for about five minutes, he looked up at the owner and asked, “What can it do?”
+The store owner replied, “It tells the time.”
 “That’s it?” asked the young gentleman, and walked out.

 Time is an interesting thing.
-It is by its very nature confining.
-It is calculated.
+It is, by its very nature, confining and calculated.
 It taunts us in ways that nothing else can.
-For it can make us anxious about both the past and the future, while ironically being what it is meant to be all along, namely, to simply give us an indication of “now”.
+It can make us anxious about both the past and the future while ironically being what it was meant to be all along, namely, to indicate “here and now.”

 “Yesterday is gone.
 Tomorrow has not yet come.
 We have only today.
 Let us begin.”